Assault Suit

 Assault Suit, also known as Assault Suits, is a series of futuristic robotic war video games developed by NCS featuring soldiers manning the eponymous gigantic humanoid mecha.
-Spanning the course of 15 years and beyond, the games would be cross-distributed, cross-published and developed between the U.S. and Japan.
-It would be known as one of the most challenging series to follow due to the drastic changes from game to game.
+Spanning the course of 15 years and beyond, the games were cross-distributed, cross-published and developed between the U.S. and Japan.
+It is known as one of the most challenging series to follow due to the drastic changes from game to game.